Robert’s Professional Background:

 Home: I live on the Balboa Peninsula in Newport Beach, CA with wife Mia and daughter Bella

 Securities offered through Securities America Inc., Member FINRA/SIPC.
 CA Insurance Lic. #0G62319.
 Advisory services offered through Surevest Wealth Management.
 Securities America and Surevest Wealth Management are separate entities.
-Robert J. Luna is licensed to discuss and/or sell securities in the following states: AZ, CA, FL, IL, NV, NJ, NY, TX, VA, WA.
+Robert J. Luna is licensed to discuss and/or sell securities in the following states: AZ, CA, FL, MS, NV, NJ, NY, TX, VA, WA.

 Jeremy’s Professional Background: